KishenSharma6/SF-Airbnb-Analysis/README.txt

 EDA
 Ownership
-Who owns the most number of Airbnb listings in SF?
-Which owners are renting out the entire home/apartment properties?
+Who owns the most number of Airbnb properties in SF?
+Which hosts are the most popular(meaning, who has the most rented listings total)?
+	- Which of these owners are renting out the entire home/apartment properties?
+	- What kinds of properties are these and how do they compare to other hosts
-	- What insights can you make about these owners?
-Are they also Super Hosts?
+	- Are these hosts also Super Hosts?

+Hosts that only offer long-term rentals(rentals >=28 nights), how do their prices compare to that of the local San Francisco rent?
+Is Airbnb a possible, more affordable alternative to renting in San Francisco?
+	- Additionally, what kinds of properties are available for long-term rent?

 Price Predictor
 What features matter the most when it comes setting the rental price?